Demianfraiman/PO-semantic-aproximation/README.md

   conceptual space.

 - **Meaning as a monotone map**
-  Semantic interpretation is formalized as a Scott-continuous function from the space of texts to the space of concepts.
+  Semantic interpretation is formalized as a monotone function, as adding more text increases specifity of the concept.

-- **Algebraic domains and approximation**
-  Both text and concept spaces are completed into algebraic domains, enabling finite and computable approximations of meaning via compact elements.

-- **Lawson topology for semantic convergence**
-  The Lawson topology is proposed as an adequate notion of convergence for semantic approximation, overcoming limitations of Scott topology.

-- **Transformers as semantic approximators**
-  Finite step functions are shown to be dense in the space of semantic functions, and Transformer architectures are proven capable of implementing these approximations exactly.

 ---

 ## Key Result (Informal)

-> Any semantic function that is monotone, continuous, and respects conceptual
-> structure can be approximated arbitrarily well by a Transformer architecture.
+> Any semantic function can be approximated arbitrarily well by a Transformer architecture.

 This result is **structural and topological**, not statistical: it does not rely on training dynamics or probabilistic assumptions.